Spectrum Modem Lights: Meanings & Easy Fixes

 • Reboot the modem and confirm coax connections are tight.

-• Connect modem to a different coax outlet as available.
+• Connect the modem to a different coax outlet if available.

 • Try reducing connected devices to improve network performance.

-• Check Spectrum for service outages potentially affecting data transmission in your area.
+• Check Spectrum for service outages that could affect data transmission in your area.

 No Lights At All